jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+- Have a nightly database update routine
+- used event database to keep track of when each data source is pulled from
+- used the SocialEventsContract to inform PhoneLogAccess methods how far back the last update covered.
 - make charts on contact list update
+- Add Notification graphic to indicate that the data is still being collected - “Progress Bar” “Dialogs” “Intermediate” - for a dialog box with the cirular progress indicator
+    - kind of how PocketCast has the notification animation for downloading media
 - Maybe have a ContentProvider for the contact database but not the event database.
 - Swipe geusture for changing date range on data plot.
 - display text in the middle of the fraction chart indicating the value,